LowOnCode/lowoncode/docs/component.md

 A component serves as a blueprint to create a node.

 # Your first component
 To create your first component start by making a copy of the `hello` components below.
-Place it in a folder e.g.  `components`.

-# Component in depth
-The below component consists of one `input` and one `output` and a `props` field which can be used to control the `options` that are availible in your code.
+The component below consists of one `input` and one `output` and a `props` field.

-The magic happens in the lifecycle function called `mounted`.
+The magic starts in the lifecycle function called `mounted`.
 > Note: There is also a `created` method which will be called during the creation yet you won't be able to directly `send` out messages as the other component are most likely not initialized yet.

 The `mounted` function is being called with `context` which you can use in your component.
 In the example below we destructure the `context` directly.